JaxkDev/koth/README.md

 ### KOTH
 King.Of.The.Hill

-King of the hill is a mini game most players will be familiar with, either through minecraft or by playing pretty much any other strategy game.
+King of the hill is a mini-game most players will be familiar with, either through minecraft or by playing pretty much any other strategy game.

 The aim of king of the hill is to conquer the castle, fort or anything else in the middle of the arena, the arena is usually a large map of some sort with surrounding walls.
 The top point usually on a hill with a height advantage is the throne, castle, fort whatever you call it.

-players all spawn into the one map/arena, and then using the equipment/items on them they take on position of king.
+players all spawn into the one map/arena, and then using the equipment/items on them, they take on position of king.
 They remain king for as long as they stay in the specified area/fort/castle if they die, another player in the area takes place as king or next person who goes there.

 The winner is announced at the end of the game (When a timer runs out), the king currently in power or the previous king will be winner.